brio0/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map returns a new array with results from a provided function.
+It is like a for loop.
+.reduce returns a single value by taking all specified values from array and returning a final result .filter is filtering a list based on a boolean provided

 2. Explain the difference between a callback and a higher order function.

+Callback functions are what are passed into higher order functions.
+Higher order functions recieve callback functions as arguments

 3. Explain what a closure is.

+closure is when a function looks outside of its scope to the parent function for a variable.

 4. Describe the four principles of the 'this' keyword.